husseinaluie/FlowSieve/RTD_mainpage.md

 3. built-in post-processing tools compute region averages for an arbitrary number of custom user-specified regions [ avoiding storage concerns when handling large datasets ], and
 4. includes Helmholtz-decomposition scripts to allow careful coarse-graining on the sphere [ i.e. to maintain commutativity with derivatives ].

+## Usage

+* **Users** can expect to compile the executables in 'Case Files' and use them as command-line utilities to process existing netCDF-4 data.
+The tutorials illustrate the steps required for this usage, as well as highlighting the kind of outputs / analysis that can be obtained.
+* **Developers** can use FlowSieve as a C++ library and develop additional diagnostic / analysis routines using the FlowSieve codebase.

 ## Statement of need